tobymao/18xx/lib/engine/ability/README.md

 - `hexes`: Array of hex coordinates where tiles may be laid.
 - `tiles`: Array of tile numbers which may be laid.
 - `cost`: Cost to use the ability.
+- `closed_when_used_up`: This ability has a count that is decreased each time it is used.
+If this attribute is true the private is closed when count reaches zero, if false the private remains open but the discount can no longer be used.
+Default false.
 - `free`: If true, the tiles are laid with 0 cost.
 Default false.
 - `discount`: Discount the cost of laying the tile by the given amount.
 Default 0.